E-invoicing compliance and regulatory updates - Philippines

 • For suppliers: A legal invoice is one issued through a duly registered CAS or CRM/POS system with EIS certification, digitally signed, encrypted, and compliant with Philippine invoicing regulations.

-• For buyers: A legal invoice is one received through an accredited system, properly stored, legible, and retrievable for tax audit purposes.
+• For buyers: A legal invoice is one received after issued by an accredited system, properly stored, legible, and retrievable for tax audit purposes.

 Want to know more about Basware’s archiving services?